ptpty/ptpty.github.io/index.md

 (b) The incurred DC shift varies as a function of the imposed condition parameter for FiLM-TCN, while there is no DC bias at all for Hyper-GCN.
 <br>
 <br>
-(c) Given a non-silent input, we calculate the mean amplitude of the output of the FiLM-TCN.
-We can see that the DC bias variation is similar to (b).
+(c) After receiving a non-silent input, we compute the mean amplitude of the output produced by the FiLM-TCN.
+We observe that The trend of DC bias variation is very similar to (b)..
 <br>

 <br>
 <br>
 <br>
 The above situation shows the following problems:
-1. When silent input to the model is not silent out, the unexpected pop sound or the unexpected noise will occur.
+1. If a silent input is fed into the model and produces a non-silent output, it may result in an unexpected popping sound or noise.
-2. The bias value varying with condition may hurt the headroom of the dynamic range or lead to the sound clipping.
+2. When the bias value fluctuates with the conditions, it can reduce the headroom of the dynamic range or cause sound clipping.

 ## Audio Samples